 Dartmouth Digital Commons Citation

 Zheng, Tianyong; Olson, Daniel G.; Tian, Liang; Bomble, Yannick J.; Himmel, Michael; Lo, Jonathan; Hon, Shuen; Shaw, A. Joe; van Dijken, Johannes P.; and Lynd, Lee, "Cofactor Specificity of the Bifunctional Alcohol and Aldehyde Dehydrogenase (AdhE) in Wild-Type and Mutant Clostridium thermocellum and Thermoanaerobacterium saccharolyticum" (2015).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 1038.